Tools & checklists

 - What are the full closing costs (not just down payment)?

-- What repairs are likely in the next 1–5 years (roof, furnace, plumbing, drainage, electrical)?
+- What repairs are likely in the next 1–5 years (roof, furnace/heat pump, plumbing, drainage, electrical)?

-- If rates change, can you still afford the payment?
+- If rates or payments change, can you still afford it?
 See mortgage cost changes.

 - If it’s a condo: what’s the reserve fund status and history of special assessments?